 Beaver Achiever was made with 1st and 2nd graders in mind.
 The minimal text throughout the course makes it the perfect solution for early readers.
 With its fun graphics, intuitive interface and easy-to-follow instructions, students will quickly catch on!

-The first activity is a prerequisite for the other two Beaver Achiever courses and consists of helping the beaver to build a dam in the lake.
-As students drop one log on top of the other, they will learn all about sequences and loops.
+The first Beaver Achiever courses is a pre-requisite for the other two and consists of helping the beaver build a dam in the lake.
+As students drop one log on top of the other, they will learn sequences and loops.
+Includes 40 challenges.

 In the second activity, students will help the beaver build a home by the lake.
-Through using conditional loops, students will chop wooden planks in order to help this little achiever complete the last wall in the house.
+Using conditional loops, students will chop wooden planks in order to help this little achiever complete the last wall in the house.
+Includes 35 challenges.

-This final activity takes place in a smoothie stand as the the beaver hosts a smoothie party and serves all types of smoothies.
-Students will use if/else blocks to determine which recipe to follow for different customers.
+The final activity takes place at a smoothie stand where the beaver hosts a smoothie party.
+Students will use if/else conditions to determine which recipe to serve different customers.
+Includes 40 challenges.

 There are a total of three short coding activities that each focus on a different coding concept.

-Yes, Coding Adventure is browser-based so it requires an active Internet connection.
+Yes, since Beaver Achieve is browser-based, it requires an active Internet connection.

 Nope!
 Beaver Achiever does not require any prior coding experience on either from either teachers or students.